grunt-gallery/grunt-digital-audit/website-naming.md

 outline: deep
 ---
 # Website Naming

-grunt currenly uses many unique website names that all require registration and payment for upkeep.
+grunt currently uses many unique website names that all require registration and payment for upkeep.

 While this web-naming practice gives uniqueness to a project, it adds financial, administrative, and possibly technical burdens to grunt.